srperera/ImarisParser/README.md

 }
 ```

-## Used In Following Published Journals/Conference Papers
+## Used In The Following Published Journals/Conference Papers
 ```bibtex
 Note: Version 1 was used in this paper.
 Version 2 (this repo) is an improved version of version 1.